ginaghouri/Skills_Portfolio/README.md

-- 👋 Welcome to my Github Portfolio!
+- 👋 Welcome to my Visionary Github Portfolio!
 - 👀 My main interest is in full stack innovation.
 - 🌱 Training in software engineering and web development.
 - Current Skills: